Online(Zoom) Leadership Training

 Successful students will receive Wise Woman Way of Birth Doula Training certification.

-OVERVIEW OF CLASS CONTENT
+OVERVIEW OF COURSE CONTENT

 Class 1: Introductions, birth “politics” and Language